 The Hyundai Department Store in South Korea, for example, enlisted the help of retail design agency Prop Studios to create an attention-grabbing store design for their Around the World in 80 Days-inspired display.

-The result was a series of large scale installations, including a whale and a Penny Farthing bicycle adorned with plant pots.
+The result was a series of large-scale installations, including a whale and a Penny Farthing bicycle adorned with plant pots.

 Let customers handle products to engage the sense of touch

 This is easier or harder depending on what kind of wares you are selling.
-Clothes stores can easily allow browsers to feel the a variety of different materials and textures, but jewellers might have a problem with hanging all of their expensive pieces out for patrons to grab.
+Clothes stores can easily allow browsers to feel the variety of different materials and textures, but jewellers might have a problem with hanging all of their expensive pieces out for patrons to grab.

 There is a lot of value in allowing customers to touch the products they may be purchasing though.
 According to research from retail insights firm Leapfrogg, a large percentage of shoppers think it is very important to physically handle things they are considering purchasing.
 The products they find this most important in were furniture (where nearly 75 per cent wanted to feel the products first) and jewellery.